Hasib303/CodewithHasib/README.md

 # CodewithHasib
-I create this repository for store codes.That will be helpful to find in times of need.
+I create this repository for storing codes.That will be helpful to find in times of need.